mavlink/mavlink/examples/linux/README.md

 ```

 The MAVLink header directory must be added to the include path, as shown above.
-Be sure to use version 1.0 of the MAVLink headers for this example, otherwise
+Be sure to use version 2.0 of the MAVLink headers for this example, otherwise
-the ground control software may be unable to connect.
+as the example uses the MAVLink 2 extension headers.

 To run, type: